 If you came here searching for an egg shop in Grow a Garden 2, here is the most important thing to know first: GAG2 has no egg shop.
 There is no Sheckle price, no 30-minute restock, and no spawn percentage to track.
 Every egg in the game comes from Guild Rewards.
 That single fact changes everything about how you plan your hatching, and it is the detail most guides skip entirely.

-This calculator covers all 6 documented GAG2 eggs, including the 3 currently obtainable through Guild Rewards and 3 upcoming eggs from game data.
-Below you will find exact hatch rates for every pet in every egg, Big and Huge variant odds explained, a full guild placement tier breakdown, an expected pulls table so you know what 0.2% actually means in practice, and a strategy guide sorted by your player stage.
+This calculator covers all 8 documented GAG2 eggs, including the 3 currently obtainable through Guild Rewards and 3 upcoming eggs from game data.
+Below you will find exact hatch rates for every pet in every egg, Big and Mega variant odds explained, a full guild placement tier breakdown, an expected pulls table so you know what 0.2% actually means in practice, and a strategy guide sorted by your player stage.
 The interactive tool above handles the number crunching.
 This guide explains everything behind the numbers.

 In Grow a Garden 1, eggs were available from the Pet Egg Shop with a 30-minute rotation, individual Sheckle prices, and spawn chance percentages for each egg type.
 Players built entire strategies around watching the shop cycle, saving Sheckles for the right egg, and calculating cost per expected pull.